dbpolglase/tUI/Manual-en.md

 To do this, we will use a feature of the graphical application.<br>
 We go to View-&gt;Copy and select menu1.
 A form will open where we will indicate:<br>
 To: nivel2<br>
-Copy components: Y, the new view “nivel2” will also have two buttons, boton1 and boton2.</p>
+Copy components: Y, the new View “nivel2” will also have two buttons, boton1 and boton2.</p>
 <blockquote>
 <p>Component names will not clash with each other if the first 4 letters<br>
 of the panel differ.</p>